You get a secret goal nobody else sees

 Every scenario is a different comedy genre.
 Filter by vibe, then let the AI narrator do the rest.

-Eccentric billionaire Mortimer Dreadful has died (again — this is the third time).
-His will states that his fortune goes to whichever guest can spend one night in his haunted mansion.
-The ghosts are real, they're annoyed about the intrusion, and they've been rearranging the furniture out of spite.
+Mortimer Dreadful has died (again — his third time this decade).
+Spend one night in his haunted mansion to inherit the fortune.
+The ghosts are real.
+They're annoyed about the intrusion.
+They've been rearranging the furniture out of spite.

-A portal accident has brought together beings from 6 different dimensions for an unplanned potluck dinner.
-Nobody speaks the same language (but somehow everyone understands each other), the food is questionable, and the portal home closes in 30 minutes.
-Also, someone brought a dish that's... growling.
+A portal accident brings beings from 6 dimensions to an unplanned potluck.
+Nobody speaks the same language (but somehow everyone understands each other).
+The food is questionable.
+Someone brought a dish that's growling.
+Portal home closes in 30 minutes.

-The crew of Space Station Omega-7 just received a transmission: Earth has been "temporarily misplaced."
-The station AI has started playing smooth jazz and won't explain why.
-The oxygen recycler has 4 hours left.
+Earth has been "temporarily misplaced."
+The station AI started playing smooth jazz and won't explain why.
+Oxygen has 4 hours left.
 Someone needs to take charge, but nobody agrees on what "charge" means.
+The Office, in space, with the stakes.

-Eccentric billionaire Mortimer Dreadful has died (again — this is the third time).
-His will states that his fortune goes to whichever guest can spend one night in his haunted mansion.
-The ghosts are real, they're annoyed about the intrusion, and they've been rearranging the furniture out of spite.
+Mortimer Dreadful has died (again — his third time this decade).
+Spend one night in his haunted mansion to inherit the fortune.
+The ghosts are real.
+They're annoyed about the intrusion.
+They've been rearranging the furniture out of spite.

-A portal accident has brought together beings from 6 different dimensions for an unplanned potluck dinner.
-Nobody speaks the same language (but somehow everyone understands each other), the food is questionable, and the portal home closes in 30 minutes.
-Also, someone brought a dish that's... growling.
+A portal accident brings beings from 6 dimensions to an unplanned potluck.
+Nobody speaks the same language (but somehow everyone understands each other).
+The food is questionable.
+Someone brought a dish that's growling.
+Portal home closes in 30 minutes.

-The crew of Space Station Omega-7 just received a transmission: Earth has been "temporarily misplaced."
-The station AI has started playing smooth jazz and won't explain why.
-The oxygen recycler has 4 hours left.
+Earth has been "temporarily misplaced."
+The station AI started playing smooth jazz and won't explain why.
+Oxygen has 4 hours left.
 Someone needs to take charge, but nobody agrees on what "charge" means.
+The Office, in space, with the stakes.

 Quotes from early playtest sessions.